cdosen/ranked-pairs/readme.md

 ## Online Ranked Pairs Voting Programs

 # Citations
-Credit for the code used to email voters goes to Jordan Bonilla.
+Credit for the code used to emailVoters goes to Jordan Bonilla.
 The security and anonymity section of this readme was written by him for a similar project.

 # Usage Instructions: